pittsburghmodular/NullVentana/README.md

 - **Stippled drawing:** POINTS around 20–50% over a high-contrast shape (LIQUID LIGHT, AMOEBAS, BLOBS, ORBS) with a touch of TRAILS and BLUR; add 30–50% AUDIO MOD on POINTS so the stipple coarsens and the dots swell on the kick.
 Put FEEDBACK under 100% behind it and the dots tunnel away.
 - **Static overlay:** FLUX LINES at 30–60% over a high-contrast shape (SUPERNOVA, RINGS, text) so the sparks have edges and corners to grow from; add 40–70% AUDIO MOD so the static flares on the kick.
 - **Lo-fi overlay:** put SPRITES, PADDLES or QUILT in Shape C with MIX up over a video or a smooth shape in A — only the blocks land on top.
-- **Three shapes:** with three slots and per-slot rates, try a slow full-screen shape in A (AURORA, LIQUID LIGHT), a mid-speed line shape in B (RINGS, HARMONIC) and a fast sparse one in C (SNOW, SCRATCH) at 40–60% MIX.
+- **Three shapes:** with three slots and per-slot rates, try a slow full-screen shape in A (AURORA, LIQUID LIGHT), a mid-speed line shape in B (RINGS, HARMONIC, MESH GRID) and a fast sparse one in C (SNOW, SCRATCH, SWARM) at 40–60% MIX.
+MUTE lets you drop a layer in and out on cue without touching its mix.
+- **Corridor under a waveform:** HALLWAY in Shape A, UNKNOWN PLEASURES in Shape B with BACKGROUND OFF and MIX around 70% — the traces ripple over the breathing corridor.
 - **Whitney over oil:** LIQUID LIGHT in Shape A, MATRIX or HARMONIC in Shape B with MIX up — the white line figures float over the slow-moving dyes.
 A little TRAILS gives the lines the film's phosphor lag.
+- **Breathing logo:** load a PNG in IMAGE, SIZE around 40%, KEY → LUMA BLACK (or CHROMA GREEN for a green-backed file), then 20–40% AUDIO MOD (BASS) on SIZE so it pumps on the kick; a slow LFO at low depth keeps it alive between hits.
+- **One band, many shapes:** put three shapes in A, B and C and set A's AUDIO BAND to BASS, B's to LOW-MID and C's to AIR — each layer moves to its own part of the mix.
+AUDIO EFFECT at 150–200% on the treble layer makes the highs sparkle.
+- **Still shape, moving effects:** AUDIO EFFECT at 0% on a shape freezes its reactions while the global effects keep pumping on the same music.
+- **Letterboxed clips:** FILL SCREEN on the deck crops away baked-in black bars, so a mixed bag of 4:3 and widescreen files all fill the frame.
 - **Performing:** DETACH the panel to a second display, F for fullscreen on the main one, and save a few slots to jump between looks with SAVE/LOAD.
 - **Better recording audio:** feed a virtual audio device (BlackHole / VB-Cable) instead of a microphone for a clean direct signal.

 ---

-## 16. Troubleshooting
+## 17. Troubleshooting

-- **Nothing reacts to sound** — press MIC ON and allow access; check the device selector; raise the AUDIO INPUT slider.
+- **Nothing reacts to sound** — open AUDIO INPUT (its header reads OFF), press MIC ON and allow access; check the device selector; raise the sensitivity slider.
 The band meters should move.
+If one shape is still, check its AUDIO EFFECT isn't at 0%.
+- **A layer is invisible** — check its MUTE button (red = muted) and its MIX.
 - **MIC ERR** — the browser refused the microphone.
 Check site permissions and that no other app has exclusive use of the device.
 - **CAMERA ERR** — same as above for the camera; try a different device in the selector.
 - **Video won't play** — the browser may not support that codec/container.
 Re-encode to H.264 MP4 or VP9 WebM.
 - **Recording is WebM, not MP4** — the browser (typically Firefox) has no MP4 muxer.
 Use Chrome, Edge or Safari, or convert afterwards.
 - **POPUP BLOCKED** — allow pop-ups for the file so the DETACH panel and virtual camera windows can open.
 - **Everything feels slow** — lower RESOLUTION (it also lowers the render resolution), reduce DENSITY, turn off FEEDBACK, BLUR and PAINT, or set a shape slot to OFF or 0% MIX (a slot at 0% costs nothing).
 Two video decks with grades and keys cost two graded draws a frame, which is cheap on the GPU path.
 The DISPLAY FILTER is cheap (no per-pixel work at the output resolution) and POINTS stays around a few milliseconds: it stamps its points into a buffer no wider than 960 pixels.
 PAINT draws several thousand strokes a frame; raising its slider actually makes it cheaper (fewer, fatter strokes).
 VAPORWAVE at high DENSITY with loud input is one of the heavier shapes at the top RESOLUTION step.
 PLANET ray-casts every pixel of a 224-pixel-wide buffer each frame and pauses briefly to rebuild its surface on a new seed or a DENSITY change, so BEAT RESEED with PLANET will stutter on every kick.
 LIQUID LIGHT shades every pixel of a 288-pixel-wide plate (352 at the top RESOLUTION step) and is the heaviest shape at high DENSITY; if it drags, lower DENSITY or RESOLUTION.
 - **Old preset loads a different shape** — PLASMA, WOBBLE, LATTICE and ECHO were replaced; presets that used them load MEMORY, ODYSSEY, SUPERNOVA and BLACKHOLE respectively.
 HALO, SEQUENCER, DANCER, WEB and PIXEL WORLD were removed; presets that used them load RINGS, SYNTH, ORBS, TUNNEL and VAPORWAVE respectively.
+WAVY FORM and BASS BALL were renamed UNKNOWN PLEASURES and BLOB and load as such.
+- **Video shows black bars** — turn on the deck's FILL SCREEN; the bars are part of the file and it zooms past them.
+A clip that fades fully to black keeps its last measured crop until the picture returns.
 - **Old preset looks different** — it was saved with the crossfade panel; see PRESETS for how the old controls map onto the layers.
 Shape backgrounds now default to OFF, but a preset restores whatever it saved.
 - **Presets vanished** — slots live in the browser's local storage for that file location; clearing site data or moving the HTML file resets them.
 Use EXPORT FILE for anything you want to keep.